karthiksekaran/SNP-Dimensionality-Reduction-CFS-L2/README.md

   As the size of the SNP dataset exceeds the given limit, the link from where the data is scraped to conduct this experiment is given below:

 https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE67047

+To simplify the process of running this code for other users, a basic GUI is developed using WxPython Library.
+Execute "0.Main_GUI.py" File to view the Components of the Interface